top of page

 Gotham Writer’s Workshop 2007-present

-Teach creative non-fiction and fiction courses online to online adult ed learners
+Teach creative non-fiction and fiction courses online to online adult learners

 Broome Community College- 2006